 The Trust has an established mechanism for communication with its schools and staff.
 In most cases this is disseminated through the Headteacher of individual schools.
-The CEO provides all staff with a termly newsletter providing important information, this is supported by guidance documents/email notifications further to changes to guidance/legislation/internal procedures or employment.
-Since March 2020 Pathfinder Schools has also launched a wellbeing publication which is shared with all staff, and addresses areas which may be a concern for staff in the workplace.
+The CEO provides all staff with regular newsletters and video updates providing important information, this is supported by guidance documents/email notifications further to changes to guidance/legislation/internal procedures or employment.
+Since March 2020 Pathfinder Schools has also launched a wellbeing publication which is shared with all staff, to support all staff in areas which may be a concern in the workplace and beyond.

-Where the Trust wishes to make permanent changes to procedures/policies/operations a formal consultation process is adopted which provides staff and recognised trade unions with the opportunity to form part of the decision making process.
-Their feedback is taken account of when final decisions are made, unions/staff are advised of how their feedback has adjusted proposals or where this has not been possible the reasons.
+Where the Trust wishes to make permanent changes to procedures/policies/operations a formal consultation process is adopted which provides staff and recognised trade unions with the opportunity to form part of the decision-making process.
+Their feedback is considered when final decisions are made, unions/staff are advised of how their feedback has adjusted proposals or where this has not been possible the reasons.

-The Trust has recently established an internal committee where the CEO and HR Manager meet with internal union representatives to discuss any feedback/concerns/questions raised by staff.
+The Trust has an established internal committee where the CEO and HR Manager meet with internal union representatives to discuss any feedback/concerns/questions raised by staff.
 This was established in response to the Coronavirus pandemic and due to its effectiveness, we are investigating a more formal committee.